cisagov/manage.get.gov/docs/operations/import_export.md

 To export from the source environment, run the following command from src directory: manage.py export_tables

+On a sandbox, connect to the sandbox (getgov-stable in ex below) and run the command: cf ssh getgov-stable
+/tmp/lifecycle/shell
+./manage.py export_tables

 This exports a file, exported_tables.zip, to the tmp directory

 For reference, the zip file will contain the following tables in csv form: